NZPIEFACE/snake/README.md

 - sys/times.h
   - As I'm only using this for the times() function as it gives a relatively accurate system clock, I could instead use clock_gettime from the time.h header.

+- Implement instant direction changing when pressing a valid arrow key.
+  - I feel that this sort of gameplay would feel more natural than the current queued commands.
+    - This requires a way to reset the timer for updates whenever the update function is run.